 How much food should my puppy receive?

 Our feeding recommendations are always given in grams per day.
-We have explained here how many meals you should divide your daily ration into.
+In this article, we explain how many meals you should divide the daily ration into: How often should my puppy be fed?

 • Firstly, the current age of the puppy, which determines the correct line in the feeding recommendation.